 For most uses, the SteelSeries Apex 3 is significantly better than the Logitech G213 Prodigy.
 The SteelSeries' build quality is much better, it has full RGB backlighting with brightness control, and every key is macro-programmable.
 The SteelSeries also provides a better typing experience, it produces less typing noise, and the included wrist rest is detachable if you don't want to use it.

 Overall, the Logitech G413 is much better than the Logitech G213 Prodigy.
-The G413 is a mechanical keyboard with significantly better build quality and its Romer-G Tactile switches provide a better typing experience.
-Also, the G413 has a USB passthrough, the backlight has brightness settings, and the keys are individually-lit.
-On the other hand, the G213 comes with a built-in wrist rest and it has dedicated media controls.
+The G413 is a mechanical keyboard with significantly better build quality, and its Romer-G Tactile switches provide a better typing experience.
+Also, the G413 has a USB passthrough, the backlight has brightness settings, and the keys are individually lit.
+On the other hand, the G213 comes with a built-in wrist rest, and it has dedicated media controls.
 The backlight on the G413 is limited to a single red color, while the G213 is multi-color.

 Overall, the Logitech G213 Prodigy is much better than the HyperX Alloy Core RGB.
-The Logitech is more comfortable due to the built-in wrist rest, it has macro-programmable keys, and software support for customization.
+The Logitech is more comfortable due to the built-in wrist rest, has macro-programmable keys, and software support for customization.
 However, the HyperX has a better build quality and brightness control for its backlighting.